pixel-point/development-guidelines/templates/PULL_REQUEST_TEMPLATE.md

 **Checklist**
 <!--
-Check all applicable items and delete not applicable E.g. item about optimizing images if this pull request does not brings new images -->
+Check all applicable items and delete not applicable ones E.g. item about optimizing images if this pull request does not bring new images -->

 - [ ] I've tested everything and everything works well
 - [ ] I've tested these changes in other browsers
 - [ ] I've checked these changes on all breakpoints
 - [ ] I've checked these changes on pixel-perfect
-- [ ] I've optimized images using [squoosh.app](https://squoosh.app)
+- [ ] I've optimized images via [squoosh.app](https://squoosh.app)
 - [ ] I've checked that the code follows [Pixel Point Development Guidelines](https://github.com/pixel-point/development-guidelines)

 **References**